Prof. Ronnie Elsdon-Dew (1909-1984)

 In 1981, Professor Fripp became President.
 His three year term was marked by PARSA hosting the Royal Society of Tropical Medicine and Hygiene at a conference held during the 80th Anniversary celebrations of the University of the Witwatersrand, the introduction of a parasitology competition at school level administered through the Annual Science Expo and a large membership of 92.
 By 1989, the numbers of members had grown to 150.

-At present the Society has approximately 130 members.
-Although most of the members are from South Africa, countries such as Botswana, Mozambique, Zimbabwe, Australia, the United Kingdom and the United States of America are also represented.
+At present the Society has approximately 180 members.
+Although most of the members are from South Africa, countries such as Botswana, Namibia, Zimbabwe, Australia, the United Kingdom and the United States of America are also represented.
+The past presidents of the society can also be seen here.